top of page

 Here’s how you can start stepping into that freedom:

-Every time guilt creeps in, rebuke it and answer it with truth.
+Every time guilt creeps in, challenge and answer it with truth.

 "I call joylessness unfamiliar to me!
-My loved one would want me to live."
+The Lord calls me to keep living fully."

 "I rebuke guilt!
-I did the best I could with what I knew at the time, and grace covers me."
+I did the best I could at the time, and grace covers me."

 The enemy uses guilt like a playground of lies, but truth sets you free.
-Write these truths down, speak them aloud, and let them sink in.
+You can use the above suggestions, modify them, or ask the Lord what He wants to give you, show you or tell you.
+Then write these truths down, speak them aloud, and revisit them.

 2) Release the Weight of Regret